metiago/metiago.github.io/content/posts/java-find-duplicate-datetime.md

 +++
 title = 'DateTime - Duplicates'
 date = 1500-03-13T19:18:41-03:00
 +++

-Algorithm that checks if there are duplicate elements in a list of objects, filtering them out by date and time.
+Finding duplicate elements in a list of objects, filtering them out by date and time.

 `PlantChecker.java`